 - From the verb נבה (nabah), to be high or prominent.

 It's not clear how many different sites named Nob exist in the Bible (most commentators say at least two, but here at Abarim Publications, we count only one).

-The best-known mentioning of the city of Nob is as a sacerdotal city at which a priest named Ahimelech entertained young David on the run from Saul, right after his tearful separation from Jonathan (1 Samuel 21:1).
-According to Ahimelech, David was alone, but when Jesus referred to this occasion, He spoke of David and his men (Matthew 12:3).
+The best-known mention of the city of Nob is as a sacerdotal city at which a priest named Ahimelech entertained young David on the run from Saul, right after his tearful separation from Jonathan (1 Samuel 21:1).
+According to Ahimelech, David was alone, but when Jesus referred to this occasion, he spoke of David and his men (Matthew 12:3).